Japanese Chin Age Calculator to Human Years (Age Chart & Life Stages)

 • Helps you understand your dog’s current life stage (puppy, adult, or senior)

-How to use the Japanese Chin age calculator
+How to use the Japanese Chin age chart

 1. Find your dog’s current age in years (and months, if under 2 years old).